achma-learning/life-calendar/README.md

 # Life Calendar (4,000week)
+## but healthy life expectancy = 65 years at average
 ## make 40 peak performace, like sun rise and sun set, gaussien graph

 A Kurzgesagt based visualization of time.